gatling/gatling/src/docs/content/reference/current/http/protocol/index.md

 ### Connection Sharing

-The default behavior is that every virtual user has its own connection pool and its own SSLContext.
+In Gatling 1, connections are shared amongst users until 1.5 version.
-This behavior meets your needs when you want to simulate internet traffic where each virtual user simulates a web browser.
+This behavior does not match real browsers, and doesn't support SSL session tracking.

-Instead, if you want to simulate server to server traffic where the actual client has a long lived connection pool, you want to have the virtual users share a single global connection pool.
+In Gatling 2, the default behavior is that every user has his own connection pool.
-You can achieve this behavior with the `.shareConnections` param.
+This can be tuned with the `.shareConnections` param.

 ### HTTP/2 Support {#http2}